Share this article on:

 Shiny Hunters claims to have stolen 18 million Salesforce records, which include names and contact information.

-The Stellantis breach is the latest alleged breach made by the threat group, who has claimed responsibility for a large number of Salesforce related breaches, such as on Qantas, Allianz Life, Google, Dior, Louis Vuitton, Tiffany & Co, Workday and more.
+The Stellantis breach is the latest alleged breach made by the threat group, which has claimed responsibility for a large number of Salesforce-related breaches, such as on Qantas, Allianz Life, Google, Dior, Louis Vuitton, Tiffany & Co, Workday, and more.

-In addition, the group claims they stole and used OAuth tokens Salesloft’s Drift AI chat to gain access to customer Salesforce instances, stealing passwords, AWS access keys, Snowflake tokens and other sensitive data.
+In addition, the group claims it stole and used OAuth tokens from Salesloft’s Drift AI chat to gain access to customer Salesforce instances, stealing passwords, AWS access keys, Snowflake tokens and other sensitive data.

 In response to Cyber Daily’s request for comment, Stellantis said it had nothing more to share.